Mostardas, Rio Grande do Sul, Brazil: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and N. Be careful to find the correct type.
-A lot of adapters that you can buy are just plug changers and expect your electronics to change the voltage themselves.
-If yours can't do that they could get fried.
-This one should be sufficient for most areas.
+A plug adapter that supports outlet types C and N. Ensure that you get the necessary type.
+The majority of adapters for sale now are simply plug changers and expect your devices to adjust the voltage themselves.
+If your devices can't do that they could get fried.
+This one should work in most countries.

 August

-If you visit Mostardas during August, you may find that it is balmy.
+If you vacation in Mostardas during August, you are likely to see that it is mild.
 Temperatures tend to hover around the 60s F (high 10s C) during the day, while at night they can dip into the low 50s F (low 10s C).

 What to wear/what to pack: